briansworth/dev/_posts/2019-1-19-PowerShell-Sccm-AD-PreRequisites-SQL.md

 http://codeandkeep.com/PowerShell-SCCM-Offline-PreRequisites-Install/)
 and [part 3](
 http://codeandkeep.com/PowerShell-Sccm-AD-PreRequisites/
-)
+).

 <p>
   In this post I will be covering how you can automate the installation of Microsoft Sql Server.
-  We will only install the Sccm required Sql components, Reporting Services and the Sql Engine.
+  We will only install the Sccm required Sql components, Reporting Services and the Sql Database Engine.
 </p>

 <p>